Mushroom growing kits

 Growing Shiitake mushrooms can be done in the same way as Oyster mushrooms and as part of a kit, you will be supplied with wooden dowels that have been impregnated with the shiitake mycelium.
 These wooden dowels are then inserted into a hardwood log that has been prepared by drilling holes at 6-inch intervals along the length of the log.
 Once the dowels have been inserted they are sealed using wax which ensures that the dowel spawn doesn't dry out.

 Shiitake mushrooms can also be grown on blocks of sterilised sawdust.
 Fruiting is likely to happen quicker by using this growing medium rather than a hardwood log, but the quality of the mushroom will not be as good.

-For best results make your compost out of a mixture of horse manure and wet straw.
+For best results, make your compost out of a mixture of horse manure and wet straw.
 Mix the two together and pack down tightly to allow the temperature in the manure to rise.
 Turn this mixture every couple of days for 2 or 3 weeks to allow the manure to rot down and concentrate the nutrients required for mushroom growing.
-When the mixture is dark brown and sweet smelling then you have a great compost.
+When the mixture is dark brown and sweet-smelling then you have great compost.

 Put enough compost in a tray to cover to a depth of about 3 inches then spray over the spore syringe to inoculate.
 Mix again and cover with a damp newspaper.
 In 2-3 weeks the mycelium should be showing signs of growth.
 Once the tray has become covered with the tiny white threads of the mycelium, then wet and cover with a layer of the casing which can be made of peat-free compost with 2 or 3 handfuls of lime.